 I felt like Goldilocks as I clicked away… “This fare’s TOO HIGH.
 This flight has TOO MANY LAYOVERS.
 This flight is priced JUST RIGHT and it’s direct!”

-Hiking in the Colorado Rockies has appealed for many years but for various reasons (including periods of forced unemployment for Lynn!), we just haven’t been able to pull it off.
+Hiking in the Colorado Rockies has appealed for many years but for various reasons, we just hadn’t been able to pull it off.
 I took this low fare offer as a sign from the hiking gods which, combined with a great deal I found on VRBO.com on a 1930’s era tiny cabin near a river in the town of Estes Park, pulled us inexorably out west, for a week of late summer stomping at high elevations.

 By the time late August arrived, we were totally ready for much-needed relaxation and time away from work.
 Estes Park, about 1.5 hrs drive northwest of Denver, is a popular summer resort and the location of the headquarters for Rocky Mountain National Park.
 Situated some 7,500 feet up and lying along the Big Thompson River, the town is picturesque from almost any angle.
 It also is the home of the turn-of-the-2oth-Century Stanley Hotel, which inspired Steven King to set the locale for his novel The Shining.

 It’s also the home of large SUVs, every truck known to humankind, funky little restaurants and shops and elk, bighorn sheep and other park dwellers that prefer the relative ease of finding foodstuffs around a human population of less than 6,000 permanent residents.
 Which we figured out after spending two days driving back and forth across the (awesome, breathtaking-views-laden) Trail Ridge Road, sometimes at elevations above 12,000 feet, looking for critters like marmots, pikas and the herds of elk that live in this wilderness.